erutan/sierra-conditions/content/conditions/breaking.md

 ## Fire Restrictions

-As of 06/13/21 (click the links to see if there's been updates)
+As of 06/30/21 (click the links to see if there's been changes since!):

+[Stanislaus National Forest](https://www.fs.usda.gov/alerts/stanislaus/alerts-notices) fires restricted in the high risk area ([check map](https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd915401.pdf)).
+Pretty much everything aside from the NE corner.

 [Humboldt Toiyobe National Forest](https://www.fs.usda.gov/alerts/htnf/alerts-notices/?aid=54212): mostly unrestricted (normal rules apply).

 [Yosemite](https://www.nps.gov/yose/blogs/fireinfo.htm): stage 1 restrictions - no backcountry campfires below 6000ft or above 9600ft.
+Alcohol stoves are allowed, but no wood/twig/charcoal ones (biolite, etc).

-[Inyo National Forest](https://www.fs.usda.gov/alerts/inyo/alerts-notices/?aid=23491): ban on all fires outside of campfire rings in front-country campgrounds.
+[Inyo National Forest](https://www.fs.usda.gov/alerts/inyo/alerts-notices/?aid=23491): all campfires & wood stoves are banned (outside of in campfire rings in developed frontcountry campgrounds), along with alcohol stoves or other stoves without shutoff valves.

-[SEKI](https://www.nps.gov/seki/learn/nature/fire-restrictions.htm): stage 2 restrictions (similar to yosemite but with more specificity).

-[Sequoia National Forest](https://www.fs.usda.gov/alerts/sequoia/alerts-notices) campfires only allowed in established campgrounds above 5000ft.
+[SEKI](https://www.nps.gov/seki/learn/nature/fire-restrictions.htm): On July 1st stage 3 fire restrictions - no campfires or smoking will be allowed anywhere in the park, frontcountry campgrounds or backcountry at any altitude.
+Alcohol stoves are allowed, but no wood/twig/charcoal ones (biolite, etc).

+[Sequoia National Forest](https://www.fs.usda.gov/alerts/sequoia/alerts-notices) all campfires & wood stoves are banned, along with alcohol stoves or other stoves without shutoff valves.

+NOTE: [CA Campfire permits](https://www.readyforwildfire.org/permits/campfire-permit/) are required for stove use in the backcountry - you have to watch a video of how to dig out a giant hole in a meadow and then fill it in with a shovel and douse with buckets of water lol.